ehough/docker-kodi/README.md

 ### Stopping Kodi

-Either `Ctrl-C` the running `docker-kodi.sh` process or call:
+Kill the running `docker-kodi.sh` process.

-    $ docker-kodi.sh --action stop

 Under the hood, this will call `docker stop` on the Kodi container, which allows Kodi to shut itself down properly.

 ## Image Tags